jeffreyadams/atlasofliegroups-docs/mac_installation.rst

     sudo port install readline

-You need to tell the compiler where to find read readline libraries by setting the shell variable rl_libs.
+Next, you need to tell the compiler where to find read readline libraries by setting the shell variable rl_libs.
 The simplest method is to edit the appropriate *dot* file.
 The name of this file varies, but usually is either .zprofile or .zshrc (in your home directory).
 Add this line to the file:

     export rl_libs="-lreadline -lcurses -L/opt/local/lib"

-Then do "source .zprofile" (or whichever file you edited) to define the environment variable rl_libs.
-You can check this with the command "printenv", you should see rl_libs in the output.
+Then do ``source .zprofile`` (or whichever file you edited) to define the environment variable rl_libs.
+You can check this with the command *printenv*, you should see rl_libs in the output.

 On a Mac there is an issue with the compiler finding the correct versions of the